omaiss/Reagent/README.md

----

 # 🧪 Reagent – Your Smart PyCharm Assistant

 **Reagent** is a powerful PyCharm plugin developed as a final-year project at **FAST NUCES**.
-It helps Python developers by suggesting real-time code improvements based on **PEP-8 standards**, making your code cleaner, more readable, and professional.
+It helps Python developers by suggesting real-time code improvements based on **PEP-8 standards** and **Vulnerabilities**, making your code cleaner, more readable, and more professional.

 ---